JuliaLang/julia/DISTRIBUTING.md

 OS X
 ----

-To create a binary distribution on OSX, first build Julia, then cd to `contrib/mac/app` and run `make` with the same makevars as were passed into the `make` process when building Julia proper.
+To create a binary distribution on OSX, build Julia first, then cd to `contrib/mac/app`, and run `make` with the same makevars that were used with `make` when building Julia proper.
 This will then create a `.dmg` file in the `contrib/mac/app` directory holding a completely self-contained Julia.app.

-Note that if you want your .app to be able to run on OSX 10.6 Snow Leopard, you must pass `USE_SYSTEM_LIBUNWIND=1` as one of the make variables passed to both `make` processes.
+Note that if you want your `.app` to be able to run on OSX 10.6 Snow Leopard, you must pass `USE_SYSTEM_LIBUNWIND=1` as one of the make variables passed to both `make` processes.
 This disables the use of `libosxunwind`, a more modern libunwind that relies on OS features